corinnebowers/PARRA/_scripts/5_INUN/fit_inundation/5c_run_2019event/readme.md

-# c) Generate LISFLOOD inundation map for 2019 scenario event
+# 5c) Generate LISFLOOD inundation map for 2019 scenario event

 Here we use the best-fit site condition parameters determined in step (a), i.e. channel parameters and floodplain roughness parameters, along